sutrolabs/census-docs/datasets/core-concepts/core-concepts-1.md

-# Type & Property Mappings
+# Type & property mappings

 Your data oftentimes describes standard universal concepts such as people, organizations or time-based events.
 Datasets currently support several specific dataset types to help you encode this information into Census.